 To support gut health consider probiotic supplements for babies as well as these foods to include in your baby’s diet.

 There is a reason mothers are encouraged to breastfeed their babies.
-Breast milk contains a good amount of healthy fat and bacteria and is a rich source of probiotics.
-Apart from this, 10% of breast milk contains human milk oligosaccharides (HMOs) probiotics.
+Breast milk has a good amount of healthy fat and bacteria and is a rich source of probiotics.
+Apart from this, 10% of breast milk has human milk oligosaccharides (HMOs) probiotics.
 These serve as food for the bacteria in the large intestine of babies.

 Dilly carrots are fermented foods that can help maintain your child’s gut health.
 Consider prepping your carrots at home.
 This also ensures that you have total control over its quality.
 To make dilly carrots you’ll need dill, salt, garlic and water – put all of it together in an air-tight container and leave it to ferment on its own.
 Puree the fermented mixtures and it is ready for your little one to slurp up.
 To sweeten the mix add a drop of honey before you puree it.

 Yogurt is the most readily available fermented food that supports gut health in babies.
 Greek yogurt or full fat and plain yogurt is recommended compared to sweetened and flavored varieties.
 Sweetened flavors often have sugar which feed the bad bacteria in your baby’s gut.